-Figure D: Polishing Angle
+Figure F: Polishing Angle

-- Begin using the tool to apply wax to the vehicle.
+- 7. Begin using the Polisher/Sander to apply wax to the vehicle.
 Apply the wax to all flat surfaces with broad, sweeping strokes in a crisscross pattern.
-Apply the wax evenly over the surface of the vehicle. - Add additional wax to the Polishing Pad as needed.
+Apply the wax evenly over the surface of the vehicle. - 8.
+Add additional wax to the Polishing Pad as needed.
 To add additional wax: - a.
-Stop the tool and allow the tool to come to a complete stop. - b.
+Stop the tool and allow the Polisher/ Sander to come to a complete stop. - b.
 Add a small amount of wax evenly over the pad surface. - c.
 Avoid using too much wax.
 For additional applications of wax to Foam Pad, reduce the amount of wax.
 The Foam Pad will not absorb as much wax in subsequent applications. - d.
 Resume operation.